14 Link Building Strategies from a Technical SEO Expert

 Even if they don’t have specific instructions, you should read the “write for us” page and see if there’s anything on it that you can use.
 Some pages will include a joke, so as part of your personalization of the outreach email, you could reference and riff on the joke.
 This approach will make them see that there’s a human behind the email, and that they’re not just a number on a massive list sent out by a faceless agency.

-Tips for inserting links into content
+Link building strategies for inserting links into content

 11. Don’t be afraid of quality link drops